Ed Moloney: Early life

-The killing of Pat Finucane
+Killing of Pat Finucane

-On 27 June 1999, Moloney published a story based on his 1990 interviews he had with UDA quartermaster Billy Stobie.
+On 27 June 1999, Moloney published a story based on his 1990 interviews he had with Ulster Defence Association (UDA) quartermaster Billy Stobie.
 Stobie claimed that, in a separate incident, the Special Branch had framed him by planting guns at his home.
 He related his version of the circumstances of Pat Finucane's death to be published as assurance should anything untoward happen to him.
 The account was published when, as part of the Stevens Enquiry Stobie was arrested and charged with Finucane's murder.

 Moloney refused to comply with a court order that he should give to the police notes he had made during the interviews.
 He faced jail or heavy fines but, in October 1999, Lord Chief Justice Sir Robert Carswell ruled at the High Court in Belfast that the judge had been mistaken in ordering Moloney to turn over his notes to the police.

 Views

-Supporting Glenn Greenwald, Ed Moloney wrote in 2013:
+Supporting Glenn Greenwald, Moloney wrote in 2013:

 "Most ominously in their efforts to silence dissent from within government, Obama/Holder are seeking to criminalize the media, insinuating in some prosecutions that by facilitating a whistleblower, journalists can be accomplices in crime.
 So far the White House has shied from actually following through with charges but it is not beyond the bounds of possibility that they may try to over the Snowden case, hence the fierce hostility to the radical journalist Glenn Greenwald in establishment polit [sic] and media circles."